Understanding Model Inventory for the Integumentary System

 Begin by listing the essential concepts students should master.
 For the integumentary system, typical objectives include:

-Each objective will guide the selection of models that best illustrate the concept That's the part that actually makes a difference..
+Each objective will guide the selection of models that best illustrate the concept Which is the point..

 2. Categorize Models by Type